^

 • significant hormonal changes.

-Immunogram records indicate secondary immunodeficiency with inhibition of cellular immunity (decrease in the number of T-lymphocytes) and impaired phagocytic activity of neutrophils; the level of immunoglobulins of class M, G and A can be maintained at a normal level.
-Changes in the coprogram are variable and depend on the type of food disturbance:
+The immunogram parameters indicate secondary immunodeficiency with suppression of cellular immunity (reduction in the number of T-lymphocytes) and impaired phagocytic activity of neutrophils; the level of immunoglobulins of class M, G and A may remain at a normal level.
+Changes in the coprogram are variable and depend on the type of nutritional disorder:

 • alkaline reaction of feces;

-• increased content of calcareous and magnesium salts;
+• increased content of lime and magnesium salts;

-• increased content of extracellular starch, digested fiber, fatty acids, mucus and leukocytes.
+• increased content of extracellular starch, digestible fiber, fatty acids, mucus and leukocytes.

-Instrumental examination reveals rapid depletion when performing functional tests.
-When carrying out dynamometry and respiratory tests, a significant drop in certain indices is noted, indicating a muscle weakness.
-During the ECG, signs of metabolic changes in the ventricular myocardium are detected; with cardiointervalography - signs of sympathicotonia at I and II degrees of hypotrophy, signs of vagotonia - at grade III; at echocardiography (EchoCG) - hyperdynamic reaction of the myocardium at I and II degrees of hypotrophy, hypodynamic - at the III degree.
+Instrumental examination reveals rapid exhaustion when performing functional tests.
+When performing dynamometry and respiratory tests, a significant drop in certain indicators is noted, indicating muscle weakness.
+When performing an ECG, signs of metabolic changes in the ventricular myocardium are detected; with cardiointervalography - signs of sympathicotonia in grades I and II hypotrophy, signs of vagotonia - in grade III; with echocardiography (EchoCG) - a hyperdynamic reaction of the myocardium in grades I and II hypotrophy, a hypodynamic reaction - in grade III.

-When examining a child with hypotrophy, the disease that causes him is hypotrophic.
-In connection with this, hypotrophy is differentiated with the following diseases:
+When examining a child with hypotrophy, the disease that caused hypotrophy is first determined.
+In this regard, hypotrophy must be differentiated from the following diseases:

 • infectious;